TonySl/Radar_Rainforest/README.md

 # Radar Rainforest <br/>
-**Until May 2022, there has been no well-calibrated C-band microwave (neither active nor passive) data set which measures the structure/moisture of global forests and covers a long time span (since 2000s or earlier).**<br/>
+**Until July 2022, there has been no well-calibrated C-band microwave (neither active nor passive) data set which measures the structure/moisture of global forests and covers a long time span (since 2000s or earlier).**<br/>

                    --------------------------